delftswa2018/desosa2018/mattermost/chapter.md

 The Mattermost core team has a concrete and unique development process.
 It draws ideas from Software Development Lifecycle approaches, such as Agile and Scrum.
 The whole process starts 15 work days prior to the release day until 10 work days after the release day.
 During the whole process, there are multiple parties from Mattermost involved, among which are the release manager, product manager, developers, logistic teams, quality assurance, marketing team, build team and project leads.
-Each of them are responsible for different tasks of the release.
+Each of them is responsible for different tasks of the release.
 The following list shows the process of the integrating, testing and building of Mattermost.

 * **Integration**: Mattermost does the integration at the beginning of release process.